 On December 31, 2020, the Company executed an agreement with Hudson Structured Capital Management Ltd. ("HSCM") to secure a \$150 million Senior First Lien Note ("Senior Debt").
 On January 14, 2021 the Company executed a notice of borrowing, committing the Company to borrow \$150 million under the terms and conditions of the Senior Debt.
 The Senior Debt was funded, by the lenders, which are affiliates of HSCM on January 29, 2021 ("Funding Date").
 The Senior Debt matures 5 years from the Funding Date.
 Under the agreement, the Senior Debt will bear interest of 11.25% per annum, 5.0% of which will be paid on a current cash basis and the remainder to accrue and be added to the outstanding principal balance.
 Interest shall be compounded quarterly.
 If at any time the Company is in an event of default under the Senior Debt, outstanding amounts shall bear interest at the default interest rate of 15.00%.
 Upon funding, the Company issued penny warrants to affiliates of HSCM equal to 1.35% of the Company' fully diluted shares.
 The warrants have a 10-year duration, subject to customary anti-dilution provisions, and include a cashless exercise option.
 The Senior Debt is secured by a first-priority pledge and security interest in all of the assets (tangible and intangible) of the Company and any of its existing and future domestic subsidiaries.
 The Company is subject to customary affirmative, negative and financial covenants, including, among other things, minimum liquidity at all times of \$20 million, minimum consolidated revenue of \$130 million, limits on the incurrence of indebtedness, restrictions on asset sales outside the ordinary course of business and material acquisitions, limitations on dividends and other restricted payments.
-The Senior Debt will amortize requiring regular payments on a straight-line basis over the proceeding 24-month calendar period, but not to extend beyond the maturity date.
+The Senior Debt also includes customary events of default for facilities of this type and provides that, if an event of default occurs and is continuing, the Senior Debt will amortize requiring regular payments on a straight-line basis over the proceeding 24-month calendar period, but not to ex